gjbex/Fortran-MOOC/practice/Week_05/blas_lapack.md

 Which of the following statements are correct?

-1. Lapack has procedures to compute Fast Fourier Transformation (FFT).
+1. LAPACK has procedures to compute Fast Fourier Transformation (FFT).
 [No, it hasn't]
-1. Lapack has procedures to compute linear regressions.
+1. LAPACK has procedures to compute linear regressions.
 [Indeed] [x]
-1. Lapack uses BLAS under the hood.
+1. LAPACK uses BLAS under the hood.
 [Indeed] [x]
-1. Lapack has many procedures for matrix decomposition algorithms.
+1. LAPACK has many procedures for matrix decomposition algorithms.
 [Indeed] [x]

 ## Question 4